 Most minor acne blemishes respond to at-home care and over-the-counter medications.
 However, people with severe or long-term acne should speak with a doctor or dermatologist.

 Whiteheads and blackheads are types of noninflammatory acne lesions.
 They are typically the least severe forms of acne and do not cause swelling or discomfort.

 The medical term for whiteheads is closed comedones.
 These are small or flesh-colored spots or bumps.
 On lighter skin, they usually have a white, circular center surrounded by a red halo.
-On darker skin, the surrounding area may appear dark or even purple-hued.
+On darker skin, the surrounding area may appear dark or purple-hued.
 Whiteheads typically do not cause scarring.

-A hair will sometimes emerge from the center of a whitehead or appear within the blemish.
 The skin around a whitehead may appear tight or wrinkled, especially when the whitehead is large or especially raised.